sxueck/minio-upload-and-slack-notify/README.md

-# Minio Deploy GitHub Action
+# Minio Upload GitHub Action

-Run [minio client][] in GitHub Actions to deploy files to Minio object storage.
+- Run [minio client][] in GitHub Actions to deploy files to Minio object storage.
+- Get uploaded url
+- Send notification to slack.

 It uses the `mc mirror --overwrite` command to deploy.